-- Nitrogen self-sufficiency through the use of legumes and biological nitrogen, as well as efficient recycling of organic matter including crop residues and livestock manure.
+- Nitrogen self-sufficiency through legumes and biological nitrogen, as well as efficient recycling of organic matter, including crop residues and livestock manure.

 - Disease, weed, and pest control rely on crop rotations, natural predators, diversity, organic manuring, resistant varieties, and limited (preferably minimal) thermal, biological, and chemical intervention.

 - Careful attention to the impact of the farming system on the wider environment.